-New treatment for schizophrenia discoveredJuly 1st, 2013 in Psychology & Psychiatry /
+New treatment for schizophrenia discoveredJuly 1, 2013 in Medicine & Health / Psychology & Psychiatry

 A research group led by professor Jesper Ekelund showed that by giving a very large dose of famotidine (200 mg daily), sufficient amounts of the drug are able to penetrate the so-called blood-brain barrier to affect the histamine system in the brain.